hipay/hipay-docs/hipay-enterprise-sdk-android/03-Generating-a-signature.md

 print(signature.hexdigest())
 ```

-The codes above generate a signature which is to be used by the HiPay Fullservice SDK for Android.
+The codes above generate a signature which is to be used by the HiPay Enterprise SDK for Android.

-To get the **secret passphrase** of your account, go to the "Integration" section of your HiPay Fullservice back office, then to "Security Settings".
+To get the **secret passphrase** of your account, go to the "Integration" section of your HiPay Enterprise back office, then to "Security Settings".

 ![Secret pass phrase example](images/demo/passphrase.png)